Public Construction and Property Management

 Statsbygg is the Norwegian government's key advisor in construction and property affairs, building commissioner, property manager and property developer.

-Statsbygg is a public sector administration company responsible to the Ministry of Government Administration, Reform and Church Affairs, Statsbygg provides appropriate, functional premises to public sector enterprises, as well as realising prevailing sociopolitical objectives in relation to architecture, governmental planning interests, preservation of heritage sites and the environment.
+Statsbygg is a public sector administration company responsible to the Ministry of Local Government and Modernisation (KMD), Statsbygg provides appropriate, functional premises to public sector enterprises, as well as realising prevailing sociopolitical objectives in relation to architecture, governmental planning interests, preservation of heritage sites and the environment.

 Our objectives and key strategies.

 Statsbygg manages approx. 2,7 million square metres of floor space, in Norway and abroad.

 On behalf of the Norwegian government, Statsbygg owns 2,350 buildings distributed among 600 property complexes at home and abroad.
 Outside of Norway such buildings primarily comprise embassies and official residences.
 Within Norway the buildings range from the Government quarter, the Supreme Court, Courts of Appeal and District Courts, customs houses, museums, opera houses, prisons and open use cabins, for example.
 These are leased to public sector users.
 Statsbygg strives to ensure good management and maintenance of its properties.

 As a building commissioner, Statsbygg plans, quality assures, budgets and follows up construction projects.
 However, the actual design and construction of buildings is implemented by independent architects, engineering companies and construction companies.
 Well over 90% of costs relating to new buildings derive from purchased services resulting from competitive tendering.
 At any given time, Statsbygg organises, plans and implements around 160 projects – both large and small – of which 20-30 major projects are completed every year.

 In total Statsbygg’s annual building budget is approx. NOK 3,06 billion (2013).